 Caution: Whenever you are working on your RV roof exercise caution.
 A fall could result in serious injury or death.

 When you inspect the seams and sealants on your RV roof look for cracked or dried out sealants that might be separating and allowing water to get penetrate the surface of the roof.
 If during your inspections you identify any potential leaks in the old sealant it will need to be resealed.
 It’s not that difficult to do.
 One important step is to see if the water has already damaged the roof’s surface around the area where it has penetrated the sealant.
 You can go inside the RV and feel around the area for soft spots or look for signs of water staining.
 If the roof structure is damaged it will require repairs much more extensive than we are discussing here.

 Our goal is to identify potential leaks and seal the area before there is any damage to the roof.
-If I identify any cracked or separated sealant during an inspection I like to remove some of the old damaged sealant from the area prior to resealing it.
+If I identify any cracked or separated sealant during an inspection I remove any old sealant that is loose around the area I am resealing.
 To do this I use a plastic squeegee similar to what is used when you do body work on a vehicle.
 They can be purchased at any auto parts store.
 Be extremely careful not to tear the rubber roofing material as you remove old sealant.
-When the cracked or dried out sealant is removed from the suspect area I clean it with denatured alcohol on a rag and use the correct Dicor sealant or other compatible sealant with a caulking gun to reseal the area.
+When the loose cracked or dried out sealant is removed from the suspect area I clean it with denatured alcohol on a rag and use the correct Dicor sealant or other compatible sealant with a caulking gun to reseal the area.
 Note: If the old sealant is cracked, but not loose or separating from the surface it is not necessary to remove the old sealant.
 Clean the area using denatured alcohol and add new sealant over the area that is cracked.

 That’s all there is to it.